 The early learning years are characterized by tremendous growth in fine-motor skills, cognitive, language, and social/emotional development.
 Our full day kindergarten classes are designed to meet the needs of every child.
 Our caring and qualified teachers engage students in activities and learning to build confidence and competence.
 Students entering kindergarten in the fall must be 5 years old on or before September 1.

 - Kindergarten students must be enrolled at their neighborhood boundary school.
 See the enrollment information link below.

-- Please contact the school office if you have questions.
+- Please contact the school office if you have any questions.

 Starting the new school year

 Kindergarten students attend a half-day in the morning beginning September 4, the first day of school, allowing kindergartners to start school alongside their siblings and other students.
 The half-day schedule continues through September 13.

 In the first two weeks of school, teachers will focus on executive functioning skill development which supports students in gaining skills for positive interactions in the classroom.
 Teachers will also reach out to families to build deeper relationships with students and families, and help them to better understand the individual strengths and needs of their students.
 If you have questions about the Gentle Start schedule, please contact your child’s school.

 For students that live within the State of Oregon’s regulated one-mile walk zone, we recommend that parents walk or bicycle with their kindergartner to and from school.
 If you plan to drive your student to school, please check with your school office to understand pick-up and drop-off procedures at your school.